Trunk-Scanner/trunk-scanner/README.md

 ### Configure

-Edit the `config.yml` file to your needs NOTE: NOT USED RN
+Edit the `config.yml` file to your needs

 ## Todo